jsd4026/tableland-partners-copilot-grok/docs/Guide.md

    confirm you have the context, then we'll proceed with [next step from the summary]."

-7. NAMING STEPS for the user: "Create the new conversation from the workspace's main screen, then rename it to exactly '[N][letter]:
+7. NAMING STEPS for the user: "Click the "+" next to the workspace name to start the new conversation, then rename it to exactly '[N][letter]:
    [Purpose Name]' (hover the conversation in the left sidebar, click the ⋯ menu, choose Rename), paste the starter prompt, and the new session picks up where we left off."